rumbu13/ha-mediabrowser/README.md

 Configuration is done using user interface.
 The integration will try to detect automatically your server settings

-_*Troubleshooting*: in order to detect your Emby or Jellyfin servers, please configure your server firewall to allow UDP incoming packets on port 7359
+_*Troubleshoting: in order to detect your Emby or Jellyfin servers, please configure your server firewall to allow UDP incoming packets on port 7359

 ## Contributions are welcome!